issbgkh/schain-get-started/README.md

 ## Create your first app

 1. On the dashboard, click the **Create App** button.
-2. In the popup window, type **ICO** in the App Name field.
+2. In the popup window, type **ICO** in the app name field.
 3. Click the **Create** button.

 Your app will be created in just a few seconds.
-Once done, you can find your first app on the dashboard.
+Once done, you can find a new app block on the dashboard.

 ## App ID

-Look into the app block, there is an ID string similar to *app-9656e5a8-cff5-4629-93a2-a066e7c9aff7*.
+Look into the app block, there is an ID similar to **app-9656e5a8-cff5-4629-93a2-a066e7c9aff7**.

 It's the unique identifier of your app, which you will need later.

 ## API Key

-On the profile page, you can find your API key.
+On the profile page, you can find an API key.

 It's the unique idetifier of your developer account, which you will need later also.